 Over 890,000 Mexicans sought refuge in the US between 1910 to 1920 due to the ongoing civil war at that time.
 This influx of immigrants tended to increase this herb-smoking culture.

 Twenty-nine states banned Marijuana, and it was particularly associated with the minorities at the time (Mexicans and Blacks).
 It is believed that the first director of the Federal Burea of Narcotics, Harry Anslinger was an influential figure in associating Marijuana with foreigners and violent behavior.
-So during the Great Depression, many people saw Marijuana as one of the leading causes of mental corruption.
+So during the stress, many people saw Marijuana as one of the leading causes of mental corruption.

 The “Marihuana Tax Act of 1937” was passed at the highest point of Anslinger’s career, and since then, Marijuana has been widely associated as a violent and illegal psychoactive drug.